Nutrition for Runners

-Unusual foods, different standards of food hygiene, limited food availability and interference with usual routines can see athletes either gaining weight or failing to meet their nutritional requirements.
+Unusual foods, different food hygiene standards, limited food availability, and interference with usual routines can see athletes either gaining weight or failing to meet their nutritional requirements.

-Training Nutrition – the following tips may help:
+Training Nutrition for Runners – the following tips may help:

-- Be clear about your nutritional goals and stay committed while travelling.
+- Be clear about your nutritional goals and stay committed while traveling.

 - Do some investigation to find out what to expect at your destination.

 - Make good choices in restaurants.
 Beware of hidden fat in restaurant meals.
-Don’t be afraid to ask the waiter about cooking methods and ingredients and request changes if necessary.
-Add carbohydrate to meals with plain bread, plain rice, fruit or juice if necessary.
+Do not be afraid to ask the waiter about cooking methods and ingredients and request changes if necessary.
+Add carbohydrates to meals with plain bread, plain rice, fruit, or juice if necessary.

 Nutrition for Runners Iron

-Some runners try to replace sounds nutritional practices with vitamin pills, protein powders, and liquid nutritional supplements formulas.
+Some runners try to replace sounds nutritional practices with vitamin pills, protein powders, and liquid nutritional supplement formulas.
 However, popping a pill is not a quick fix to feeling flat and run down.
-Rather, it is necessary to address the issue of taking time to eat well and organizing an appropriate training program with adequate rest.
+Instead, it is necessary to address the issue of taking time to eat well and organizing an appropriate training program with adequate rest.

 Addressing lifestyle habits and putting good healthy eating in place will be more useful than expensive pills.
-Some supplements can help in certain situations, but this is best assessed by a sports physician and sports dietitian.
-The AIS has developed a Sports Supplement Policy to assist athletes and coaches in making educated decisions on the use of dietary supplements and ergogenic aids.
+Some supplements can help in certain situations, but a sports physician and sports dietitian best assess this.
+The AIS has developed a Sports Supplement Policy to assist athletes and coaches in making educated dietary supplements and ergogenic aids.

 Nutrition for Runners Case Study: A long day on the track

-Despite being the most promising sprinter in the region at last year’s inter school athletics carnival, Bernadette could only manage one bronze medal.
-Her program had been busy – heats of the 100 m at 9:15 am, semi-final at 12:30 pm, final at 3:00 pm and the 4 x 100 m relay at 4:15 pm.
+Despite being the most promising sprinter in the region at last year’s inter-school athletics carnival, Bernadette could only manage one bronze medal.
+Her program had been busy – heats of the 100 m at 9:15 am, semi-final at 12:30 pm, final at 3:00 pm, and the 4 x 100 m relay at 4:15 pm.
 On the morning of the meet, Bernadette managed to grab only a couple of mouthfuls of toast as she rushed out the door.
-She consoled herself that she was too nervous to eat anyway.
+She consoled herself that she was too nervous to eat.

 By mid-morning, with the 100 m heats out of the way, Bernadette was ravenous.
-The pies, hot dogs and chips at the sports ground kiosk didn’t appeal so Bernadette chose some chocolate “for energy”.
+The pies, hot dogs, and chips at the sports ground kiosk did not appeal, so Bernadette chose some chocolate “for energy.”
 There was a delay in the start of the semis as the officials sorted out a timing problem.

-Bernadette felt herself becoming hot, dehydrated and hungry as she waited to race.
-She managed to make it through the semi but didn’t run well.
-There wasn’t enough time between the semi and final to make it across to the other side of the track for some water.
+Bernadette felt herself becoming hot, dehydrated, and hungry as she waited to race.
+She managed to make it through the semi but did not run well.
+There was not enough time between the semi and final to make it across to the other side of the track for some water.

 Bernadette ran the final feeling tired from a dull headache and finished fourth.
 She also timed the baton change poorly in the relay and finished the day with third place in the relay – small comfort for the hours of training she had completed over the last three months.

-This year the story was quite different, although her training program was unchanged and the meet program was almost the same as the previous year.
+This year the story was quite different, although her training program was unchanged.
+The meet program was almost the same as the previous year.
 The difference was a careful plan for competition day, organized in collaboration with her coach.

 After coming down from the excitement of winning the 100 m final, Bernadette was feeling too excited to eat and drink.
-However with an hour to go until the relay she knew it was important to have something.
-Bernadette was glad she had packed a ‘ready-to-go’ liquid meal supplement in her cooler.
-Refreshed and revitalised, she prepared for the last event and helped her team win a silver medal in a closely contested relay.
+However, with an hour to go until the relay, she knew it was essential to have something.
+Bernadette was glad to have packed a ‘ready-to-go’ liquid meal supplement in her cooler.
+Refreshed and revitalized, she prepared for the last event.
+She helped her team win a silver medal in a closely contested relay.